Four Pro Wrestlers Who Do Not Drink Alcohol

 - February 5, 2019

-Needless to say, you have to pack an extra punch in order to make it in an industry dominated by the big guys (literally).
-Throughout the decades, the world of professional wrestling has produced some giant men with nerves of steel but has also gained a notoriety for the use of steroids and other drugs, as well.
+Needless to say, you have to pack an extra punch in order to make it in the pro wrestling industry.
+Throughout the decades, the world of professional wrestling has produced some giant men with nerves of steel.
+It has also gained a notoriety for the use of steroids and other drugs, as well.
 (Some superstars like Eddie Guerrero died from drug-related overdoses.)
-However, in an industry where bigger is literally better, a few famous guys stand out for their abstinence from alcohol and their promotion of teetotaling for a healthier lifestyle.
+However, in an industry where bigger is literally better, a few famous wrestlers stand out because they do not drink alcohol.
+Also for their promotion of teetotaling for a healthier lifestyle.
 Let’s take a closer look at some professional wrestlers who do not drink alcohol.

 Jerry “The King” Lawler

-Possibly one of the most iconic commentators in World Wrestling Entertainment (WWE), Jerry “the King” Lawler not only celebrated an incredible run in Midwestern wrestling but was also beloved for his views on alcohol.
+Possibly one of the most iconic commentators in World Wrestling Entertainment (WWE), Jerry “the King” Lawler not only celebrated an incredible run in Midwestern wrestling.
+He was also beloved for his views on alcohol.
 In many interviews, Lawler has explained how he refuses to touch alcohol and is extremely proud of his abstinence.

 Do not let his comments about beer on Saturday Night Live fool you.
-Behind the aggressive macho demeanor, Mick Foley is a sweetheart who appreciate family values and does not like to go out to wild parties.
-According to one report, the wrestler prefers to keep as great a distance from alcohol as much as possible.
+Behind the aggressive macho demeanor, Mick Foley is a sweetheart who appreciate family values.
+He claims he doesn’t like to go out to wild parties.
+According to one report, he prefers to keep as great a distance from alcohol as possible.

 He might maintain strict principles in the wrestling ring, but CM Punk (Phillip Jack Brooks) is also a decent man outside the ring.
-Needless to say, he is a firm practitioner of his Straight Edge ideals and has drawn a red line through alcohol on his life list.
+Needless to say, he is a firm practitioner of his Straight Edge ideals.
+He has drawn a red line through alcohol on his life list.
 Here is one case where the gimmick is actually real (to an extent, of course).

-Being a part of the infamous Degeneration X and the Kliq, you would think that Paul “Triple H” Levesque would prefer a life of hard partying and booze-toting, but the reality couldn’t be more different.
-Both Shawn Michaels and Ric Flair (fellow WWE superstars) have mentioned his distaste for alcohol, while Kevin Nash emphasized how Levesque would be the straight guy who got his drunken friends out of tight spots (including jail).
+Being a part of the infamous Degeneration X and the Kliq, you would think that Paul “Triple H” Levesque would prefer a life of hard partying and booze-toting.
+However, the reality couldn’t be more different.
+Both Shawn Michaels and Ric Flair (fellow WWE superstars) have mentioned his distaste for alcohol.
+Kevin Nash emphasized how Levesque would be the straight guy who got his drunken friends out of tight spots (including jail).